-VI.
-RELATED WORK
+6 RELATED WORK

 With the increase of soft and hard errors in NoCs due to decreasing technology sizes, much research has gone into the detection and handling of errors.
-Built-In Self Tests (BISTs) are commonly used to detect errors in systems.
-Recently, NoCAlert [14] was proposed which detected faults in real-time with 0% false negatives.
+Built-In Self Tests are commonly used to detect errors in systems.
+Recently, NoCAlert [15] was proposed which detected faults in real-time with 0 percent false negatives.
 Low overhead checkers were used to detect faults without the need of periodic or triggered-based testing.

-As described in the introduction, the Ariadne [12] network uses up\/down\ routing to move around faults.
+As described in the introduction, the Ariadne [13] network uses up\/down\ routing to move around faults.
 Each time a fault was detected, new routing paths were created by transmitting a series of flag broadcasts to all routers.
 This created a deadlock-free tree network for the irregular topology.
-The Vicis [13] network also changes its routing algorithm to move around faults when detected.
+The Vicis [14] network also changes its routing algorithm to move around faults when detected.
 To avoid deadlocks, turn restrictions are placed at certain routers.
-The Immunet [15] design avoids faults by adaptively routing packets while using escape VCs to avoid deadlocks.
+The Immunet [16] design avoids faults by adaptively routing packets while using escape VCs to avoid deadlocks.
 Our design differs from these previous works in that we try to avoid additional hops when possible by using reversible links.
 The implementation of reversibility eliminates the need for routing tables and multiple flag broadcasts to reconfigure the network as seen in Ariadne.
 Furthermore, in other networks, if one of the two unidirectional links fails then neither link can be used because this would create a one way path to a router.
 We mitigate this problem by using reversible links as opposed to unidirectional links.
 Therefore, as long is there is one good link to a router, communication will not be halted.
-The work in [36] uses bi-directionality in the two channels between routers to provide fault-tolerance to the links.
-OORE differs in that we move the buffers to the links and create reversible channel buffers to lower power and provide fault coverage to buffers.
-Additionally, we can provide higher fault coverage by implementing more than two links between each router.